Field Guide · Out Now

 Get the operating system

 Replace estimation theater, roadmap politics, and cross-team friction with a system that holds under enterprise pressure.
-Free PDF download — no sign-up required.
+Two ways to read it — same book.